hengque/elk-analytics-katacoda-tutorial/elk-analytics/step3.md

 ## Introducing: The ELK stack

 It will take some time to fetch and build the containers (containers are briefly explained below) needed to get the ELK stack up and running.
-Therefore, the next commands will clone the stack and invoke `docker-compose` (also explained below) to let it set up while you read the information about ELK as the stack is setting up.
+Therefore, the next commands will clone the stack and invoke `docker-compose` (also explained below) to let it set up while you read the information about ELK as the stack is initializing.

 First, make sure you go back to the `/root`-folder.
 This is done because the tutorial assumes both `gs-serving-web-content` and `docker-elk` are in the `/root` folder.